-Pregnancy is a joyous (and sometimes tiring) journey of your body’s development to accommodate a new born child as he or she gets ready to enter the world.
+Pregnancy is a joyous (sometimes tiring) journey of your body’s development for your newborn to enter the world.
 At times you’ll be excited, at other times you’ll be tired.
 Though it isn’t all fun and games (think hunger pangs and cravings), your pregnancy milestones will give you an indication of how much your child has developed.

-To get ready to take off on this pregnancy adventure, the first thing you can do is take note of your pregnancy symptoms week-by-week so you know what to expect.
+To get ready to take off on this pregnancy adventure, the first thing you can do is take note of your pregnancy symptoms weekly to know your expectations.

 Let’s explore how your body changes up to when you’re 12 weeks pregnant.